GSS-Cogs/csvw-example/index.md

 You'll notice that I've include one of the `url` references as `my-example.csv`, the lack of a full path is because **that is the csv file that this csvw schema is accompanying**.
 It's also worth noting that the tableSchema entries can themsevles be remote resources and can be freely reused where appropriate.

 Then there is the `primaryKey` field.
 One crucial requirement of tidy data is that **each oberserable data point should be uniquely identifiable**.
 The job of the primary key is to list the dimensional options that make each observation unique.
-In other words - the `primaryKey` field in our example is specifiying that **a composite key of the values within the "age and "sex" columns will identify one (and only one) obervable data point**.
+In other words - the `primaryKey` field in our example is specifiying that **a composite key of the values within the "age and "sex" columns will identify one (and only one) observable data point**.

 Lastly, we need to establish the link between the referenced codelst csvs and the principle csv (i.e "my-example.csv") that we're describing.
 We do this via the declaration of `Foreign Keys`.